Sec-ant/zxing-wasm/README.md

 >
 > Each version of this library has a unique corresponding `.wasm` file.
 If you choose to serve it yourself, please ensure that the `.wasm` file matches the version of the `zxing-wasm` library you are using.

-For convenience, this library provides an exported `ZXING_WASM_VERSION` variable to easily determine the resolved version of the `zxing-wasm` you are using:
+For convenience, this library provides an exported `ZXING_WASM_VERSION` variable to indicate the resolved version of the `zxing-wasm` you are using:

 ```ts
 import { ZXING_WASM_VERSION } from "zxing-wasm";